MicWalczak/master-glazing/README.md

 ## About the Project

-AIt was a breakthrough in my adventure with creating websites because for the first time I had the opportunity to talk to the client in a fully professional way, prepare a brief and contact the client at every stage of the project, starting from sketches, through the design in Figmno and the appropriate selection of photos, to the final product.
+It was a breakthrough in my adventure with creating websites because for the first time I had the opportunity to talk to the client in a fully professional way, prepare a brief and contact the client at every stage of the project, starting from sketches, through the design in Figmno and the appropriate selection of photos, to the final product.

-##Technologies
+## Technologies

 -Html5
 -CSS
 -JavaScripy

-##Contribution
+## Contribution

 The entire website is made by me

-##Contact
+## Contact

 https://master-glazing.co.uk